nukleros/operator-builder/docs/workload-markers.md

 marker in a source manifest.

 A workload marker is commented out so the manifest is still valid and can be used if needed.
-The marker must begin with `+worload` followed by some colon-separated fields:
+The marker must begin with `+workload` followed by some colon-separated fields:

-- API Field: The first field is requried.
+- API Field: The first field is required.
 It should be provided as you want it to be in the spec of the resulting custom resource.
 - Type Field: This field is provided as `type=[value]`.
 It is also a required field.
 The supported data types:
   - bool
   - string
   - int
+  - int32
+  - int64
+  - float32
+  - float64
-- Default Field; This field is provided `default=[value]`.
+- Default Field: This field is provided as `default=[value]`.
 It is an optional field.
 If provided it will make the field optional in the custom resource and when not included will get the default value provided.